helium/HIP/0040-validator-denylist.md

 # HIP 40: Validator Denylist

 - Author(s): @BFGNeil, @Anthonyra, @ElonTusk, @AP
 - Start Date: 2021-09-27
 - Category: Economic, Technical
 - Original HIP PR: https://github.com/helium/HIP/pull/284
 - Tracking Issue: https://github.com/helium/HIP/issues/285
 - Status: In Discussion

 ## Summary and Motivation

 [motivation]: #motivation

 While the situation with regards to Proof-of-Coverage gaming has improved and additional enhancements are intended, we need a backstop prevention mechanism that allows us to quickly allow the network to grow and mitigate obvious gaming and spoofing situations as they materialise.

-This plan proposes that *validators* would use deny lists of Hotspot addresses.
+This plan proposes that _validators_ would deny lists of Hotspot addresses.

 ## Detailed Implementation Plan

 [detailed-explanation]: #detailed-explanation

 ### The Committee

-A new board will be selected under the DeWI banner, working title Security Committee.
+A new board will be selected under the DeWI banner, working title Proof of Coverage Committee.

-- Committee members are voted on by the community.
+- Known community members with demonstrated experience in the following areas, POC mechanisms, Cyber security, Onchain analysis and gateway development, as well as publicly trusted community members to secure openness.
 - The committee will produce the first list of its kind to be automatically included with the validator software.

+### Validator Usage

-- This committee will analyse hotspots, patterns of gaming, and then submit evidence to the committee to discuss and vote on.
+This committee will analyse hotspots, patterns of gaming, and then submit evidence to the committee to discuss and vote on.
-- A Super majority vote (66%+) is needed for a hotspot to be added to the denylist
-- The Committee will generate a list of hotspot addresses and publish it.

-DeWi should also have the power to call for this committee and power to be disbanded, we feel a regular review on the need for such a committee is important for the decentralisation of the network.
-As the network moves towards more trusted data (hip22, secure mappers for example) we feel this power might be far too reaching, but needed at this time.

-### Analysis / Generation

 There is no golden bullet here with gaming, a multitude of factors go into defining if a hotspot is gaming the system, and so defining what is gaming will always change.
 We need a trusted, elected committee that is focused on what's best for the network.

 Data from the analysis will be passed to Helium Inc to provide a feedback mechanism to help improve anti-gaming methods.

 ### Appealing

-When action against a hotspot is decided on by the committee, the information should be made public and a notice period should be given so hotspot owners can appeal.
+When action against a hotspot is decided on by the committee, the information should be made public and a notice period should be given publicly so hotspot owners can appeal.

 At this point hosts can submit evidence, and a committee will vote (super majority) to accept or deny this evidence.

-### Validators & List Usage
+### List Generation & Usage

+- The Committee will generate a list of hotspot addresses and publish it.

-Validators will use the committee list by default which is set in the config file of the validator.
-Validators can add other lists here or opt-out by removing the default list url.
+- Validators will use the committee list by default which is set in the config file of the validator.
+Validators can add other lists here or opt out by removing the default list url.

 Additional lists can be created by the community and validators can choose to opt-in to additional lists.

 Lists are polled and collected regularly allowing quick updates and removals by the committee or from other lists.

-Validators do not have to use the same denylist file, or any denylist at all.
+- Validators do not have to use the same denylist file, or any denylist at all.
 Only if all consensus group members both have a denylist and have matching records for a Hotspot on the denylist would any action be taken.

-When any transactions are submitted to the consensus group, if all consensus group members agree that a given Hotspot address is on the denylist, any transaction from that address will be marked as invalid with the reason of `denylist`.
+- When any transactions are submitted to the consensus group, if all consensus group members agree that a given Hotspot address is on the denylist, any transaction from that address will be marked as invalid with the reason of `denylist`.

-## Benefits

-1. Once implemented the sole goal is to no longer require any action.
-This is due to a standard security practice of Detection & Analysis, Containment, Eradication / Recovery by reporting the findings to help improve the overall network via new release fixes, HIPs and/or subsequent POC changes.
-2. Previous reactions via HIP mechanisms are slow, for example, Meerkat https://etl.dewi.org/question/518-dapper-hickory-meerkat-timeline shows how much HNT they took between when the HIP was proposed to when it was implemented.
-3. Currently theres a public perception issue that Gamers can get away with it, and the feel is if they're doing it why shouldn't I - something this HIP would stop, both reducing current and future gaming attempts.

-## Drawbacks
-1. Centralisation of control who can't use the network.
-2. Impossible to have 100% proof of gaming, can lead in extreme cases to blocking legitimate coverage.
-3. cost vs reward - the % of the network this targets does not equate to the time needed to investigate and implement.
-4. Improvements to PoC and anti gaming methods to automatically find hacks would be a better solution in the long run.

 ## Open Questions

+[unresolved]: #open-questions

-- Who will be on the DeWi committee?
+Who will be on the DeWi committee?
-- Term lengths of those on the committee?
+Term lengths of those on the committee?
-- How many people are on the committee?
+How many people are on the committee?
-- Public voting / selection of members?
+Public voting / selection of members?
-- How long should the notice period be?

 ## Success Metrics

+[success-metrics]: #success-metrics

-Success here means that a Hotspot address contained on a majority of validators' denylist have their transactions rejected as invalid.
+Success here means that a Hotspot address contained on a majority of validators' denylist has their transactions rejected as invalid.